Jace Peterson Preview, Player Props: Diamondbacks vs. Cubs

 - The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in MLB.

-- His most recent time out was on Saturday against the Cincinnati Reds, when the righty threw eight scoreless innings while giving up seven hits.
+- In his most recent time out on Tuesday, the right-hander went 5 1/3 innings against the San Francisco Giants, allowing four earned runs while surrendering seven hits.

+- The 33-year-old has a 3.89 ERA and 6.1 strikeouts per nine innings across 20 games this season, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.